X

 After the Raiders fired former head coach Josh McDaniels in 2023, Las Vegas had some juice.
 They rallied behind coach Antonio Pierce, they beat the eventual champion Kansas City Chiefs on the road, and they created a solid running game behind White, who logged four straight top-20 finishes among fantasy running backs.

 In the year-plus since, White’s time has been filled with injuries and meager statistics.
-He hasn’t been back in the top-20 since Week 18 of 2023 and has not taken more than six carries in a game in a calendar year.
+He hasn’t been back in the top 20 since Week 18 of 2023 and has not taken more than six carries in a game in a calendar year.

 The team just spent a top-10 pick on another running back, Ashton Jeanty, who is getting the lion’s share of the touches out of the Vegas backfield, relegating White to waiting for an injury to be fantasy relevant.

-White’s biggest value going into the season is that he was an acceptable hedge for managers who drafted Jeanty, but now, he might not even be that.
+White’s biggest value going into the season was that he was an acceptable hedge for managers who drafted Jeanty, but now, he might not even be that.
 The Raiders made White a healthy inactive in Week 4, and with a new staff running the show, it certainly seems like he’s headed for a new uniform within the next year.

-Raheem Mostert, who many people found out played for Raiders on Sunday, was active and had some success against a bad Chicago Bears defense, which was an all-around bad sign for White.
+Raheem Mostert, who many people found out played for the Raiders on Sunday, was active and had some success against a bad Chicago Bears defense, which was an all-around bad sign for White.
 He can be sent to waivers without much regret.

 Keandre Lambert-Smith, WR, Los Angeles Chargers